Frequently Asked Questions

 Can I hold down a job during HPI?

 Yes.
 A good percentage of students hold a part-time job while attending HPI.
-Work outside of HPI needs to be flexible, and limited as HPI is a full-time intensive semester.
+Work outside of HPI needs to be flexible and limited as HPI is a full-time intensive semester.

 What else can you tell me about Philadelphia?

 Philadelphia's dance and theater scene has exploded in the last decade, with groups making original (not script-based) work in movement theater, dance theater, physical theater, clown, and the spaces in between.
 We call it "hybrid" work, work that mixes dance and theater.
 These artists collaborate and perform with each other, giving and getting inspiration in an intimate, supportive community.
 HPI will begin with two weeks at the Philadelphia Fringe Festival, with students attending numerous performances and experiencing the Philadelphia arts scene.
 Throughout the semester, students connect with Philly artists and are able to take advantage of the fantastic cultural offerings of a major American city.
 You've heard of the Philadelphia Museum of Art, but what about the Mütter Museum?
-Or the Mummers' Museum?